kyma-project/api-gateway/docs/user/tutorials/01-70-rate-limit.md

 * Connection #0 to host httpbin.local.kyma.dev left intact
 ```

-If user provides a `X-Rate-Limited: "true"` header in a request to the `/headers` endpoint, it will be projected with different rate limits.
+If you provide the `X-Rate-Limited: "true"` header in a request to the `/headers` endpoint, it is projected with different rate limits.
-Check if the header-based rate limit is configured:
+To check if the header-based rate limit is configured, run:
 ```bash
 curl -H "X-Rate-Limited: true" -kLv https://httpbin.local.kyma.dev/headers
 ```

+If successful, you get the following response:
 ```
 (...)
 * Request completely sent off